-VII.
-New or Revised Policies and Guidelines
+6. New or Revised Policies and Guidelines

-Since new privacy-related policies and guidelines had been developed in 2013-14, the NEB did not roll out any additional policies, procedures, or guidelines directly related to privacy during 2014-2015, focusing rather on the effectiveness of our ATIP processes.
-The NEB complies with the Directive on Privacy Requests and Correction of Personal Information, Directive on Privacy Practices, Directive on Privacy Impact Assessment, and all other related Treasury Board Secretariat policies, guidelines, and procedures.
+The NEB did not roll out any additional policies, procedures, or guidelines directly related to privacy during 2015-16 fiscal, focusing rather on the effectiveness of our ATIP processes.
+The NEB complies with the Policy on Privacy Protection, the Directive on Privacy Practices, the Guidelines on Privacy Breaches, and all other related Treasury Board Secretariat policies, guidelines, and procedures.

-In the spirit of continuous improvement, the National Energy Board will refine its process for responding to Privacy Act requests where desirable.
-Responsible officials assessed as an office of primary interest are required to prepare written confirmation that all relevant materials have been submitted attesting that a thorough search has been performed, that there is a rational for any recommended exemptions as supported by the Act, and that they have considered and abide by the principles supporting the duty to assist the requester.
+In the spirit of continuous improvement, the National Energy Board reviews and refines its processes for responding to Privacy Act requests as required.
+Responsible officials assessed as an office of primary interest are required to prepare written confirmation that all relevant materials have been submitted attesting that a thorough search has been performed, that there is a rationale for any recommended exemptions as supported by the Act, and that they have considered and abide by the principles supporting the duty to assist the requester.
 Procedures are streamlined to better assist the offices of primary interest with their retrieval processes to ensure that established timelines are respected.